5 Best New York City Neighborhoods

 Flatiron District

-The Flatiron District is a bustling business district in Manhattan that is full of offices, restaurants and shops during the day.
+The Flatiron District is a business district in Manhattan that is bustling during the day with offices, restaurants and shops.
 It's named after the famous Flatiron Building, a century-old triangular-shaped, Beaux Arts-style building from the Chicago school.

 I recommend taking a stroll through the area and entering Madison Square Park, an oasis of calm where it's common to see office workers taking a break, eating and chatting.
 Grab a sandwich at the Pret À Manger across the street and eat it on the grass.
 The park also hosts events and activities, which you can find out about on its official website.